boomelage/machine-learning-option-pricing/README.md

 # 1. Introduction

+In this paper we will explore a proposed method of pricing exotic options via neural-network-based approximations derived from the simulation of a multidimensional space representing an option's price as a functional form of its features.
+To achieve this, we calibrate historical Heston (1993) parameters using market observed risk-free and dividend rates accompanied by live options trade data.
+This paper serves as a framework and demonstration of a generalized estimation process for barrier and Asian options along with a model specification and retraining analysis.

 # 2. Pricing Model Specification

 To model the logarithmic price of our underlying security, we use the Heston (1993) model, described by the pair of stochastic differential equations: